monikase/AI_Ethics/Fairness_Audit_Playbook/0_Fairness_Audit_Playbook.md

 ---

-# 4. Implementation Guide
+## 4. Implementation Guide

-## 4.1 When to Use the Playbook
+### 4.1 When to Use the Playbook

 Mandatory for:

 - High-risk AI systems (finance, hiring, healthcare)
+- Systems influencing access to opportunities or resources
-- Systems affecting protected groups
+- Systems operating in regulated domains
-- Models with regulatory exposure
-- Major model updates
+- Major model updates or retraining
-- New product launches

 Optional but recommended for:
 - Internal optimization systems